 Closing Reception: Saturday, May 9, 2-6 pm

-2025 Performances at East Side Arts Alliance Cultural Center, August 2 - 24, 2025.
+2025 Visual Art Installation and Performances at East Side Arts Alliance Cultural Center, Oakland, CA

 NAKA Dance Theater is a fiscally sponsored project of Dancers’ Group.
 Many thanks to EastSide Arts Alliance for their support of this project, and to Mujeres Unidas y Activas, who helped plant its seeds.
 We are grateful to past funding support by City of Oakland Neighborhood Voices Grant, the Women’s Catalytic Fund at the East Bay Community Foundation, a grant from the Alliance for California Traditional Arts, in partnership with the Walter & Elise Haas Fund, and the William and Flora Hewlett Foundation, and the Latino Community Foundation PoderArte Grant.